 These shy anteaters are scaly from tip to tail and roll themselves up into a ball when threatened; inquisitive lions can often end up playing pangolin football.
-Pangolins are solitary nocturnal creatures.
-They’re also the world’s most illegally trafficked animal.
-Like rhino horns, pangolin scales are mistakenly thought to have healing properties.
-Also like rhino horns, the scales are made from keratin – the same substance as our hair and nails.
-Pangolins are heavily protected and it’s rare to spot one, but they can be found in areas of western Kenya including the Maasai Mara.
+Sadly, these solitary nocturnal creatures are also the world’s most illegally trafficked animal.
+Like rhino horns, pangolin scales are mistakenly thought to have healing properties, yet they’re actually made from keratin – the same substance as our hair and nails.
+Pangolins are heavily protected and it’s rare to spot one, but they can be found in areas of western Kenya, including the Maasai Mara.

 Away from the rolling plains, Kenya’s waters are surprisingly marine-rich.
-There’s great snorkelling and diving close to Mombasa, where marine parks up and down the coast include the Mombasa Marine Park.
-Among the psychedelic fish, seahorses and rainbow reefs, you can spot hawksbill turtles chomping around the coral and popping above the surface for air.
-Some hotels, like AfroChic, even have protected areas where you can see turtles nesting on the beach and watch as tiny turtle hatchlings make their way to the ocean for the first time.
+There’s excellent snorkelling and diving close to Mombasa, where you’ll find the protected Mombasa Marine Park.
+You can spot hawksbill turtles chomping around the coral and popping above the surface for air among the psychedelic fish, seahorses, and rainbow reefs.
+Some hotels, like Pinewood, even have beaches that attract nesting turtles at certain times of the year.
+If your visit coincides with the hatching season, watch as tiny turtles make their way to the ocean for the first time.